 We are confident that, with the widespread social acceptance of captioning, it will eventually become a universal fixture on public TV setups, outdoor videos, etcetera, something taken for granted, just as hearing folks take TV and radio and electric lights for granted.
 So its really not something whose benefits are limited to deaf people only.
 Hearing people get plenty of benefit, too.
 When captioning becomes as universal as the lightbulb, deaf people wont need to lobby for it anymore.
 When we no longer have to worry about the provision of captioning, we can refocus on our remaining needs: access to telecommunications and sign-language interpreting.
 The current laws mandating caption chips in most television sets manufactured anywhere in the world since 1993 may be superseded by even broader legislation governing all video media.
 Were not quite there yet, but the day is coming.

 The development of the acoustic coupler made it possible for deaf people to communicate over the telephone.
 Originally, they used TTYs (teletypewriters or text telephones) to communicate with other TTY users.
 The establishment of statewide and international 24/7 telephone-relay services broadened our options considerably.
-TTYs have been deaf peoples favorite assistive device for the past 30 or so years, but are declining in popularity as other telecommunication options, such as Internet relay, are gaining.
-You may not need to purchase a separate TTY at all.
+TTYs have been deaf peoples favorite assistive device for the past 30 or so years, but are declining in popularity as other telecommunication options, such as Internet and video relay, are gaining.
+But Deafblind people find TTYs useful, so we're not branding them as obsolete technology.